pybuilder/pybuilder.github.io/documentation/manual.md

 code the way you like if you provide a single point of entry to a build step.

 Actions are smaller pieces of build logic then tasks.
 Actions are bound to the execution of task.
 Each action names that it needs to be executed *before* or *after* a named task.
-Python Builder will execute the action if and only if the named task is executed, either directly or as a dependency.
+PyBuilder will execute the action if and only if the named task is executed, either directly or as a dependency.

 Actions as well as tasks are plain Python functions that are decorated to become an action.